philips-software/cogito/Documentation/DevDocs/Cogito iOS App.md

 # Cogito iOS App

-The architecture of the Cogito iOS App follows the [FLux](http://facebook.github.io/flux/) architecture (althought in a simpler way).
-It is a combination [ReSwift](https://github.com/ReSwift/ReSwift) and (RxSwift)[https://github.com/ReactiveX/RxSwift], using [ReRxSwift](https://github.com/svdo/ReRxSwift) to make the combination easier to use.
+The architecture of the Cogito iOS App follows the [FLux](http://facebook.github.io/flux/) architecture (although in a simpler way).
+It is a combination [ReSwift](https://github.com/ReSwift/ReSwift) and [RxSwift](https://github.com/ReactiveX/RxSwift), using [ReRxSwift](https://github.com/svdo/ReRxSwift) to make the combination easier to use.

 ## Key Management